UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_04/EXERCISES.md

 ## Exercise 4.3

-Show that initializing the seed of a pseudo-random integer generator is equivalent to looking into a sequence of pseudo-random numbers at any point.
+Show that initializing the seed of the linear congruential pseudo-random integer generator is equivalent to looking into a sequence of pseudo-random numbers at any point.